List of UK top-ten singles in 1955: Multiple entries

 Nineteen artists scored multiple entries in the top 10 in 1955.
 Ruby Murray secured the record for most top 10 hits in 1955 with seven hit singles.

-The Stargazers were one of a number of artists with three top-ten entries, including the number-one single "The Finger of Suspicion (Points at You)".
+The Stargazers were one of a number of artists with three top-ten entries, including the number-one single "The Finger of Suspicion".
 Dean Martin, The Four Aces, Johnnie Ray and The Mellomen were among the other artists who had multiple top 10 entries in 1955.

 Chart debuts

-Twenty-six artists achieved their first top 10 single in 1955, either as a lead or featured artist.
+Twenty-seven artists achieved their first top 10 single in 1955, either as a lead or featured artist.
 Bill Haley & His Comets and Slim Whitman both had two other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "Cherry Pink (and Apple Blossom White)" (from Underwater!), "Ready, Willing and Able" (Young at Heart), "Rose Marie" & "Indian Love Call" (Rose Marie), "John and Julie" (John and Juliet), "The Man from Laramie" (The Man from Laramie), "The Yellow Rose of Texas" (Giant) and "Rock Around the Clock" (Blackboard Jungle).

 Additionally, "Stranger in Paradise" (from the film Kismet) was covered by several artists who took it into the top 10 (The Four Aces, Tony Bennett and Tony Martin) and "Unchained Melody - nominated for Best Original Song at the Academy Awards for the original version by Todd Duncan - was recorded by Al Hibbler, Jimmy Young and Les Baxter, His Chorus & Orchestra, while "Love Is a Many-Splendored Thing" from the film of the same name entered the charts in a version by The Four Aces featuring Al Alberts.
 "Hernando's Hideaway" from The Pajama Game reached the top 10 after being released by The Johnston Brothers, and Fats Domino's version of "Ain't That a Shame" - covered by Pat Boone - was used in "Shake, Rattle & Rock!".